ClementNerma/NightOS/docs/FAQ.md

 * The [v1](https://github.com/ClementNerma/NightOS-v1) was more of a draft, which had a lot of problems up to its roots.
 It was a pretty bad version overall, and was created when I did not have a real knowledge about how an operating system actually worked ;
 * The [v2](https://github.com/ClementNerma/NightOS-v2) was a bit more realistic, but still far from being mature enough ;
 * The [v3](https://github.com/ClementNerma/NightOS-v3) was more serious and ambitious, but it was still a desktop environment and not designed to be a full operating system

+## Who are you?

+My name is Clément Nerma (my last name is a pseudonym).
+I'm a back-end developer that loves to touch everything related to low-level things, like operating systems.

+## Why did you create NightOS?

+I created it as an answer to the frustration modern OSes provided me.
+All modern systems have many stability and security problems that cannot be resolved easily because they need to maintain backward compatibility with older pieces of software.
+This is where I had the idea of creating NightOS: an operating system that is both robust (understand stable, with mechanisms to minimize data loss in case something goes wrong) and secure, with many security features available to the average user and some more complex ones for advanced users.

 ## How can I help?